• Posted:

 • Hosted FSPN, LU-WISE+, and RCEAS D&I Council to solicit additional feedback and insights about the Faculty Workload Equity Policy and Implementation Framework and provided that to faculty senate for integration into their working group structure when they are ready.

-• Expert Consultations and Advice:
+• Expert Consultations:

 • Department and Department Chair Knowledge and Capacity consultation and support